GoogleChromeLabs/benchmark-workloads/README.md

 # Aurora Workloads

 Aurora Workloads is a collection of open source example apps and sites that aim to be representative of the web.
 These workloads can be consumed by benchmarks for testing and benchmarking purposes.
+This repo contains two distinct directories, which groups containing projects into `apps` and `packages`.

+-   `apps`: Main directory for workload apps and websites.
+-   `packages`: Reusable projects that can be consumed by workloads or benchmarks.

 ## Development

+Pnpm is used to set up this monorepo.
+In order to develop or test locally, please ensure that pnpm is installed on you machine.
+Before running any projects, the following script should be run to install all dependencies:

 ```bash
 pnpm install
 ```